BarbyKelly/blog/README.md

 - System blocking unsuitable/rude/inappropriate words
 - Create blog content
 - Comments visible only to Signed In users
+- Sign Out form has an option to "Go Back" with a button, instead of just clicking on a different NavLink, if don't want to Sign Out

 ### Visitor may: